-What if you found out that just by opening a valve on your water heater and simply running cold water through it every two years could make it a lot cleaner and more efficient.
-It can help prevent the need to replace your water heater.
+Water heater maintenance can help prevent the need to replace your water heater.
+What if you found out that just by opening a valve on your water heater and merely running cold water through it every two years could make it a lot cleaner and more efficient.
 Would you like to learn more?

 A water heater (or hot water tank) is a pressure vessel that produces and stores a supply of hot water.
 It heats water by a thermodynamic process, either using natural gas, propane or electric.
 Water heaters usually last anywhere from six to fifteen years (or even longer) if maintained.
 They are the second most important appliance in a home or business besides a furnace or boiler.

 Water heaters are taken for granted